OurSausalito.com

 • Real Estate

-• Sausalito Houseboats for Sale
+• Sausalito Houseboats for Sale 2025

 • About

-Robin Williams Rainbow Tunnel (Waldo Tunnel)
+Robin Williams Tunnel (Rainbow Tunnel, Waldo Tunnel)

 Click here to go to the Golden Gate Bridge Menu

-The Robin Williams Rainbow Tunnel in Sausalito
+The Robin Williams Tunnel in Sausalito

-Highway 101 near Spencer Drive, Sausalito CA 94965
+Sausalito CA 94965

-Insiders Tip: The only safe way to see the Robin Williams rainbow tunnel up close is by car driving northbound on Highway 101.
-There is no safe place to park nearby and it is not safe to approach on foot, so please do not try to do so.
+Insiders Tip: The only safe way to see the rainbows on the Robin Williams Tunnel up close is by car driving northbound on Highway 101 in Sausalito.
 I took the photo above as a passenger in a car, the only safe way to capture this image.
+There is no safe place to park nearby and no trail to approach the tunnel on foot, so please do not try to do so.

 You can see the rainbows from a distance at the Golden Gate Bridge Vista Point and while you are walking northbound across the Golden Gate Bridge.
-The rainbows are only painted on the northbound side (the approach from San Francisco) and the uphill ends of the tunnels are not decorated.
-The rainbows shine most brightly in mid afternoon (earlier in the winter), when the sun hits them directly and they seem to glow.
+The rainbows are only painted on the northbound side (the approach from San Francisco) and the uphill ends of the Marin tunnel are not decorated.
+The rainbows shine most brightly in mid afternoon, when the sun hits them directly and they seem to glow.

 The rainbows were added in 1969 by a retiring Caltrans executive on his own initiative, and were originally slated for destruction by his angry superiors.
 When the community expressed a love for the rainbows the local politicians ordered them to be saved.
 In the 1970’s money was collected to replace the paint with colored ceramic tile, but the effort fell short and ultimately there were problems with disposition of the money.

-Renamed for Robin Williams
+The Rainbow Tunnel Renamed the Robin Williams Tunnel

 In 2015 the State renamed the tunnel The Robin Williams tunnel, in honor of the late actor and comedian who grew up and lived in the area.
 Although he was famous for wearing rainbow suspenders as Mork from the TV show Mork and Mindy, he had already worn them as part of his stand up comic act before being signed for the show.